attempt-this-online/attempt-this-online/docs/api.md

 - `arguments`: an array of binaries - command-line arguments to be passed to the **program itself**
 - `timeout`: (optional) an integer which specifies the duration in seconds for which the program is allowed to run.
 Must be less than or equal to 60.
 If not specified, 60 is used.
+- `custom_runner`: (optional) a binary containing a Bash script to be run instead of invoking the language's compiler.
+(More explanation is given at https://ato.pxeger.com/run?1=m7O4qjjjwIKlpSVpuhZoFJQ-AAA)

 Typing is fairly lax; strings will be accepted in place of binaries (they will be encoded in UTF-8).